-To gain access to a de-identified URF, an application is required to be completed.
-The application form can be downloaded from here.
+To gain access to a de-identified URF, download and complete an application form (47 KB Word)

-- For all requests, there will be a charge to cover labour for either data extraction or library services.
+- For all requests, there will be a charge to cover labour for data extraction.
 GST will be additional if applicable.

-- Other expenses as appropriate will be charged for.
-For example, a charge would be made if specialised software or hardware needed to be purchased.
-This would be at cost.
+- Other expenses as appropriate may also be charged.
+For example, if NCVER had to purpose specialised software or hardware to fulfill a request, this would be included in our fee.

-- The rate shall be determined by the complexity of the task and the level of the employee undertaking the analysis.
+- The rate will be determined by the complexity of the task and the level of the employee undertaking the task.

 To discuss your specific requirements, please contact us.
 Your inquiry will be referred to an NCVER Consultant who will contact you to discuss your needs and provide you with an obligation free quote.